caedm/cabs/README.md

 ##Overview
 CABS is used to assign machines to remote clients.
 Here at CAEDM, we use it to assign RGS blades to our students.
-The entire project has several parts:
+The entire project has several parts.
+Information about the system as a whole is on the wiki, kept in the cabs-broker repo.
+For installation instructions, see the individual README files.

 ###The Broker
 - Our server that communicates between the Client and the Agent.